 Expat parents should note that popular schools have long waiting lists and admission may be based on language proficiency and academic achievement.
 Requirements vary from school to school, but it's always best to start the admissions and enrolment process as early as possible.

-Homeschooling in Thailand.
+Homeschooling in Thailand

 Homeschooling in Thailand is legal.
-The country's constitution explicitly recognises alternative education and considers the family to be a key educational institution.
+The country's constitution explicitly recognises alternative education and considers the family a key educational institution.
 Thai families must apply to the government to homeschool and students are assessed annually.

 The private tuition industry in Thailand is staggering.
-The massive multi-billion baht tutoring industry in Thailand emerged from the necessity to prepare students for the extremely competitive university admissions exams.
+The massive multi-billion-baht tutoring industry in Thailand emerged from the necessity to prepare students for the extremely competitive university admissions exams.
 The industry has seen considerable growth in response to the high demand for private tuition and competitive salaries for teachers.
 This has seen teaching staff from public schools moving into the private sector in large numbers.

 Local tutors can be an extremely useful resource for local and expat families and can provide support in many ways, including assistance with problem subjects and the development of study strategies.
 Tutors are especially useful in smoothing the transition of an expat child into a new environment as well as helping learn the local language.

 In Thai education law, learning difficulties are listed as qualifying for state assistance.
 However, in the public system, special education teachers are scarce, despite there being a demand for them.

 Many international schools offer support for special needs, often at an additional price.
 The level of support varies from school to school, so it's worthwhile to investigate different options.